opengovsg/engineering-practices/deploying/README.md

 # Deploying the OGP Application Template

-This step-by-step guide will walk the reader through the steps needed to have this application running on a hosted environment, with supporting services also set up
+This step-by-step guide will walk the reader through the steps needed to have [ts-template](https://github.com/opengovsg/ts-template) running on a hosted environment, with supporting services also set up

 ## Registrations